Star Trek: Lower Decks season 3: Streaming and broadcast

-The season premiered on Paramount+ in the United States on August 25, 2022, and is running for 10 episodes.
-Each episode is broadcast in Canada on the same day as the U.S. release by Bell Media on specialty channel CTV Sci-Fi Channel before streaming on Crave.
+The season premiered on Paramount+ in the United States on August 25, 2022, and ran for 10 episodes.
+Each episode was broadcast in Canada on the same day as the U.S. release by Bell Media on specialty channel CTV Sci-Fi Channel before streaming on Crave.
 Amazon Prime Video has the streaming rights for several other territories, including Europe, Australia, New Zealand, Japan, and India.
 In February 2023, Paramount made a new deal with Prime Video for the series' international streaming rights.
 This allowed the season to be added to Paramount+ in some other countries in addition to remaining on Prime Video.
+In July 2023, Bell Media announced that the series would be leaving Crave over the following month.
+It would continue to be broadcast on CTV Sci-Fi and past seasons would remain available on CTV.ca and the CTV app.
+The season was made available for free in the U.S. for a limited time on YouTube, Prime Video, and Pluto TV in September 2023, coinciding with the fourth season's release.
+The Funny AF channel also ran a third-season marathon on September 8, which is Star Trek Day.

 Home media

-The season will be released on DVD and Blu-Ray in the U.S. on April 25, 2023.
-The release includes bonus features, including a round-up of the references and Easter eggs to other Star Trek series in each episode, a featurette about the visit to Deep Space 9 in "Hear All, Trust Nothing", and audio commentaries with cast and crew for several of the episodes.
+The season was released on DVD and Blu-Ray in the U.S. on April 25, 2023.
+The release includes bonus features, including a round-up of the references and Easter eggs to other Star Trek series in each episode, a featurette about the visit to Deep Space 9 in the episode "Hear All, Trust Nothing", and audio commentaries with cast and crew for several of the episodes.

 Reception

 Critical response

-Rotten Tomatoes reported 100% approval with an average rating of 8.00/10 based on 5 reviews.
+Rotten Tomatoes reported 100% approval with an average rating of 8.00/10 based on 6 reviews.